laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ## Identifiers

-Light programs can assign human readable names to variables, LEDs and labels.
+Light programs can assign human readable names to constants, variables, LEDs and labels.
 These are called identifiers.

 Identifiers must start with a character ``a..z`` or ``A..Z`` and continue with a number of alphanumeric characters, ``-`` or ``_``.
 Identifiers are case sensitive.